Versions of WordPerfect for Linux other than 8.1

 - installing a version of WordPerfect for Windows (such as WordPerfect 12) on a Linux distro via the Crossover or Wine compatibility layers;

-These last three possibilities are addressed on the emulation page on this site.
+These possibilities are addressed on the emulation page on this site.